Social & Emotional

 We want to give you the tools to empower your child.
 Just as vitally, we also want to help empower you as a parent.
 Together, we’ll build your gifted child’s incredible mind and resilient spirit.
 It’s time to become an unstoppable force!

-Click the arrows inside the box below to see more traits!
+Click the Dots Under the Slides to see more traits!

 Based on Ian Byrd’s “10 Social and Emotional Needs of the Gifted Child”